phalcon-orphanage/docs/en/reference/views.rst

             $view->setContent((string) $tidy);
         }
     }

-    //Attach the plugin as a listener
+    // Attach the plugin as a listener
     $eventsManager->attach("view:afterRender", new TidyPlugin());

 .. _this Github repository: https://github.com/bobthecow/mustache.php